 Beneath the surface of the ground there exist more amazing landscapes made up of limestone rocks, underground streams, waterfalls and large caverns.
-A few of these natural caves have become tourist attractions while majority of them are not open to the public due to the fragile structures and dangerous terrain within the caverns.
+A few of these natural caves have become tourist attractions, while the majority of them are not open to the public due to the fragile structures and dangerous terrain within the caverns.
 The tourist caves are some of the top places to see in Perth, WA.

 Jewel Cave lies 38 kilometres south of Margaret River.
 It is the largest tourist cave in Western Australia with one of the longest stalactites in the world.
-The cave tour will bring you on a descend down a narrow tunnel.
+The cave tour will bring you on a descent down a narrow tunnel.
 At the end of this long tunnel is a giant cavern with a golden glow.
 Visitors to this giant cavern will be mesmerised by the magnitude of this cave and the beautiful formations of long straw stalactites and giant stalagmites.
 Some of the formations resemble organ pipes, a Jedi, a ghost, a frozen waterfall and a giant shawl.

 Lake Cave is located 13 kilometres south of southeast of Margaret River on the Leeuwin Naturaliste Ridge.
 This is one of the most stunning limestone caves in Western Australia.
 Visitors also get to experience being underground in the darkness.
 In this cave, there is a tranquil underground lake.
 Above this lake are stunning cave formations which are reflected on the lake in a display of light shows.

-Also located in the Margaret River region is the Mammoth Cave which is 500 metres long and 30 metres in depth.
+Also located in the Margaret River region is the Mammoth Cave, which is 500 metres long and 30 metres in depth.
 This cave is gothic-like and has been described as a perfect dwelling place for a caveman.
 There have been discoveries of animal bones and fossils in this cave, which once belonged to giant mammals, extinct animals, the Tasmanian tiger and Zygomaturus which resembled a huge wombat.
 Formations in the Mammoth Cave include the Mammoth shawl and Karri Forest.

 There are many exciting tours available for visitors.
 Apart from the guided tours for less adventurous cave visitors, this cave offers exciting tours for those who do not mind getting down on their hands, knees and bellies.
 There are tight gaps underground to crawl and squeeze through that will lead you to some of the most beautiful spots in the cave.

 The town of Yanchep is only 45 minutes north of Perth.
-Here visitors can enjoy horseriding, sailing, swimming, surfing, scuba diving and bushwalking.
+Here, visitors can enjoy horseriding, sailing, swimming, surfing, scuba diving and bushwalking.
 In spring, there are some sightings of migrating whales in the areas near the beaches.

-The Yanchep National Park has some unique flora and fauna which are some of the attractions bringing visitors to this small town.
+The Yanchep National Park has some unique flora and fauna which are among the attractions bringing visitors to this small town.
 There are also several hundred limestone caves in Yanchep National Park and the Crystal Cave is a show cave open to visitors.
 Great formations in this cave include Sleeping Beauty, Queen Victoria and some hugging polar bears.
 There are narrow tunnels and crevices to crawl through and some parts require climbing to get to the large caverns, streams and pools.
 Fossil remains have also been found in the Crystal Cave.

-Caves to visit in Western Australia
+Caves to Visit in Western Australia

-Places to visit in Western Australia
+Other Places to Visit in Western Australia

 A natural formation like Wave Rock is enough to attract visitors to a quiet outback town of Hyden in Western Australia.

-- Giant Boab Trees of the Kimberley Region in Western ...
+- Giant Boab Trees of the Kimberley Region in Western Australia

 Boab trees are native species in the Kimberley region.
 The aborigines used them for shelter, food and water storage, and the first settlers used the trees to imprison the aborigines.

-- Interesting Things to Do and See in Kings Park in Pe...
+- Interesting Things to Do and See in Kings Park in Perth

 Kings Park overlooks the city of Perth in Western Australia.
 While two-thirds of the 400 hectares park remain covered in bushlands, the remaining one-third that has been developed is a popular destination for both locals and overseas visitors.
 There

-- Top Places To Go Visit in Perth and Western Australi...
+- Top Places To Go Visit in Perth and Western Australia

 The capital and largest city in Western Australia, there are many great places to see and fun things to do in Perth and beyond.